 I can understand the exciting and romance that comes with full time travel.
 The world becomes your backyard, you’re free to go wherever you want, whenever you want.
 You can explore a place deeper before moving on to the next.
 This way of living is great, but not for everyone.
 I will admit, just before I created this site I had every intention of travelling full time and still could one day.
 I thought that was the only way to be a good travel writer.
 That all changed after my first solo trip.

-I realized that I loved travel and I wanted more.
-I wanted to see Morocco and explore the amazon jungle.
-I wanted to travel down the Congo river and trek the Andes mountains but then I had the same thought that I usually have.
-I thought “then I’ll come home and share it with all my friends and family.”
+Realizing that I loved travel and wanted to see more, like Morocco and explore the amazon jungle.
+To travel down the Congo river and trek the Andes mountains but then I had the same thought that I usually have.
+Which was “then I’ll come home and share it with all my friends and family.”
 It hit me there and then, my dreams of travel always ended the same way since I was little.
 I always wanted to come home.
 I never understood why but now I got a pretty good idea.

 Home is where you’re heart is, a familiar community with familiar surroundings can bring you great comfort.